Testing the USB2Rig Interface with Direwolf

 While the design clearly mirrors the concept of the DigiRig Mobile, the USB2Rig appears to implement the same basic architecture using lower-cost components such as the CH340 serial interface.
 In terms of functionality, however, it still provides the key features needed for digital operation, including audio input/output and serial-based PTT or CAT control.

-Overall, the USB2Rig proved to be a useful and compact interface for digital radio experiments, particularly for portable setups using a smartphone or small computer.
-With the right cables and configuration, it can support a wide range of applications including APRS, packet radio, and other soundcard-based digital modes.
+Overall, the USB2Rig proved to be a useful and compact interface for digital radio experiments.
+With the right cables and configuration, it can support a wide range of applications, including APRS, packet radio, and other soundcard-based digital modes.